-The West Midlands Strategic Migration Partnership has commisioned the Learning and Work Institute to be the regional ESOL co-ordinator for the West Midlands Region.
+The West Midlands Strategic Migration Partnership has commissioned the Learning and Work Institute to be the regional ESOL coordinator for the West Midlands Region.

 As well as addressing the needs of resettled Syrian families, the work is expected to have wider benefits for other groups also wishing to access English language learning in the West Midlands.
 Good English language skills are vital for effective resettlement, entry to the labour market and everyday life in the UK, but accessing the right ESOL provision can be a challenge.
 We hope that this project will bring benefits to local authorities, resettlement agencies and ESOL providers to help ensure that everyone who needs it can access suitable opportunities to learn English.